Curious about the Musiah Piano Method (or piano methods generally)?

 To experience the effectiveness and efficiency of the Musiah Piano Method (the Best Piano Method) for yourself, I invite you to take our Online Piano Lessons 14 Day FREE Trial.

-And of course, if you would like to know more, our videos, FAQ's and blog articles are a great source of information, but if you have any questions for me personally, please feel free to contact me directly.
+And of course, if you would like to know more, our videos, FAQ's and articles are a great source of information.
+And if you have any questions for me personally, please feel free to contact me directly.

 Thanks again for visiting,